alanng10/class-lang/Docue/Article/Word/a.md

 Word "tribute" has meaning that is distributed.

-Word "desktop" has meaning that is desktop.
+Word "destop" has meaning that is desktop.

 Word "laptop" has meaning that is desktop laptop.